lin1328/ruri/doc/USAGE.md

 |--------|-------------|
 | `-r`, `--rootless` | Run rootless container |

-This option should be run as a common user, so you can run a rootless container with user namespaces.
+This option should be run as a non-privileged user, so you can run a rootless container with user namespaces.
 This option requires the `uidmap` package and user namespace support.
 Remember to set up `/etc/subuid` and `/etc/subgid` before running a rootless container.
-Note: This option needs user namespace support, and the kernel must allow creating user namespaces with common users.
+Note: This option needs user namespace support, and the kernel must allow creating user namespaces with non-privileged users.
-**NOTE:** This option is already deprecated; you can just run ruri as a common user now, and it will automatically detect if it's rootless or not.
+**NOTE:** This option is already deprecated; you can just run ruri as a non-privileged user now, and it will automatically detect if it's rootless or not.
 For more info, refer to the man page of `user_namespaces(7)` and `unshare(2)`.

 ---